For-Rename/401-Final-Project/group_agreements.md

 ## **Conflict Plan:**

 - **What will be your group’s process to resolve conflict, when it arises?**
-  - By trying to figure out what is the source of the conflict and then tracking it to a good solution
+  - By trying to figure out what is the source of the conflict and then tracking it to a good solution,if its out of control we will refer for team instructor.
 - **What will your team do if one person is taking over the project and not letting the other members contribute?**
   - Will contact the team leader and speak up without hesitating.
 - **How will you approach each other and the challenges of the project knowing that it is impossible for all members to be at the exact same place in understanding and skill level?**